eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 is](https://clarifai.com/models/)).
-For example, [Sebastian Ruder](https://ruder.io) predicted that the field is [close to a watershed moment](https://thegradient.pub/nlp-imagenet/), and that within a year we'll have downloadable language models (that was six months ago, and, uh...).
+For example, [Sebastian Ruder](https://ruder.io) predicted that the field is [close to a watershed moment](https://thegradient.pub/nlp-imagenet/), and that within a year we'll have downloadable language models (that was six months ago, and, uh…).
 However, [Ana Marasović](https://amarasovic.github.io/) points out that there is [a tremendous amount of work demonstrating that](https://thegradient.pub/frontiers-of-generalization-in-natural-language-processing/):

-> "despite good performance on benchmark datasets, modern NLP techniques are
+> “despite good performance on benchmark datasets, modern NLP techniques are
 > nowhere near the skill of humans at language understanding and reasoning when
-> making sense of novel natural language inputs".
+> making sense of novel natural language inputs”.

 I am confident that I am very bad at making lofty predictions about the future.
 Instead, I'll try to talk about something I know a bit about: simple solutions